 A good thread on RC groups on gravity hot wire foam cutter click

 We need a plan

 Firstly you need to decide what size aircraft you are going to build.
 Well, I wanted something that was a similar size to my Ripmax Spitfire for ease of storage and transportation so I settled on a 50 inch (1270mm) wingspan.
 There are quite a lot of drawings and CAD plans on the Internet for most aeroplanes.
-I always try to find a CAD drawing in DXF format which is an industry standard which you can use one of the Free CAD programs to scale the drawing to your dimension.
+I always try to find a CAD drawing in DXF format which is an industry-standard which you can use one of the Free CAD programs to scale the drawing to your dimension.
 My favourite was DraftSight but it’s no longer free.
 LibreCad is available for free which looks very promising.

 I’ve used two pieces of software to generate the g-code to build the Hurricane.
-The wing g-code is developed in Profili2 Pro and fuselage in DevFus Foam.
+The wing g-code was developed in Profili2 Pro and fuselage in DevFus Foam.
 See my article Free CNC software if you are on a budget.

 Profili2 Pro is quite an extensive program and has evolved over the years and can do lots of other clever stuff with airfoils.
 It has an option to generate g-code for 4 axes CNC machines and this is what I used for my flying wings.
 This has now been upgraded to DevWing Foam